charya-s/obsidian-sync/05 - Content Creation/YouTube/Video Ideas/Throne and Liberty Pay-to-Win.md

 - Then, that line got pushed back to cosmetic microtransactions – mounts and skins and we were okay with that because who cares, right?
 You don’t get any real advantage, you just get to look cooler.
 So that became the new normal.
 - Then the line got pushed again – potions and minor convenience like a bigger inventory or bank space.
 That was weird but whatever, just a small amount up from cosmetics, so that became the new normal.
 - Then, it got pushed again, inventory and bank space got so small that it was just unreasonable to not expand it.
 Fine!
 It’s just bag space, it’s not pay-to-win, right?
 So that became the new normal.
-- Guess what, it got pushed again –
+- Guess what, the line got pushed again – battle passes!
+First they were cosmetic or convenience, and we were still okay with that, and then slowly and subtly these battlepasses started to
 ### Outro
 *Duration: 50s.*
 - So there you have it.